[2024 - now]: Current work:

 [2016 - 2020]: PhD's research project:

-Nanoscale structure of actin filaments probed by polarized super-resolution microscopy
+Nanoscale structure of Actin filaments probed by polarized super-resolution microscopy: 4polar-STORM - from ensemble to single-molecule orientation imaging

 The cellular shape (morphology) and motility are properties closely related to the cell's function and behavior in a variety of physiological processes including cell division, cell migration and tissue shape changes.
 A better understanding of how cells move and change their shape will help us not only elucidate how these physiological processes occur but also what goes awry in disease, for example during the uncontrolled growth and metastasis of cancer cells.
 Animal cell morphology and movement are provided by cytoskeletal fibers, in particular actin filaments.
 Actin filaments are abundant and directly responsible for most shape changes known in cells: phagocytosis, cytokinesis, cell migration, cell contraction (muscles), etc. Actin filaments are made of globular actin molecules whose polymerization is tightly controlled in space and time.
 The versatility of actin assembly geometries (single filaments, bundles, 2D networks, and 3D gels) and their ability to constitute mechanosensitive structures (sarcomeres, stress fibers, and adherens junctions) make actin filaments the major molecular target for studying cell morphology and motility.
 However, many key questions on how cells control actin filament assembly and organization remain unclear, particularly at the nanoscale.
 The main reason why there are so many unanswered questions on how cells assemble and organize cytoskeleton proteins is the lack of suitable techniques to probe nanometric scale cellular structures in a noninvasive manner.
 Nevertheless, using polar-(d)STORM, a novel polarized fluorescence superresolution microscopy, our group was able for the first time to disentangle the structural disorganization of the target molecule (actins) from the fluorophore floppiness, and therefore perform nanoscale structural imaging.
 However, due to some limitations, the technique is not applicable to any complex biomolecular structure of interest.
 Within this context, this PhD project aims at developing a novel polarized super-resolution microscopy, the 4polar-dSTORM, and to use this novel technique to unveil how cells organize and assemble actin filaments at the nanoscale.
 In particular, compared ensemble measurements of polar-spinning disk microscopy to the novel single-molecule and super-resolution fluorescence polarized microscopy approach (4polar-dSTORM) and realized that actin filament alignment is quite robust against different contractility conditions.